Macross Plus: Video games

 In 1997, Banpresto released a vertically scrolling shooter arcade game adaptation of Macross Plus.

 A video game adaptation of the OVA series titled Macross Plus: Game Edition (マクロスプラス -Game Edition-, Makurosu Purasu Game Edition) was released by Shoeisha Co.
 Ltd. for the PlayStation in 2000 in Japan only.
 The game features some members of the original cast and staff, and includes parts of the original soundtrack, as well as some cutscenes in the form of excerpts from the Movie Edition of Macross Plus.
 It includes the variable fighters and mecha used in the OVA, as well as select units from the original Macross series.
 The game also introduces the Neo Glaug (a transformable version of the Zentradi battle pod) as an in-game exclusive.
 Unlike other Macross games, transformation of variable fighters is not possible during gameplay; each level has the player's unit fixed in one mode only.
 Aside from the single-player story mode, two players can battle each other in vs. mode.

+Reception

+Macross Plus has received widespread critical acclaim, and has been frequently regarded as one of the greatest mecha anime series of all time.

+Raphael See of THEM Anime Reviews gave Macross Plus a perfect 5-star review, praising the story, characters, CGI artwork, animation, soundtrack, and flight scenes, ultimately concluding that "if you're only going to watch one mecha anime, Macross Plus is the way to go.
+A masterpiece."
+Coop Bicknell of Anime News Network gave Macross Plus an A+ rating, stating that the series has "continued to age like fine wine over the past thirty years."
+Andrew Archer of The Tokyo 5 named Macross Plus the best entry in the entire Macross franchise, praising Shinichirō Watanabe's work as co-director, stating that "it's classic Watanabe; brilliant pacing, long lingering glances at beautiful scenery and action that cuts back and forth exactly in the places it needs to cut, at exactly the right time."
+Comic Book Resources listed Macross Plus as the 45th greatest mecha anime of all time, stating that "though Macross Plus doesn't have the popularity it once did, these days, it couldn't be more relevant."
+GameRant listed Macross Plus as the sixth most influential mecha anime series of the 1990s, concluding that "with some stunning set piece dog fights and a deep, involving story, Macross Plus set the tone for all future entries in the series."